-On-site images, from featured to illustrative, serve much more of a purpose than simply making an eye-catching design.
-They’re a matter of enhancing your content and communicating additional information.
+On-site images, from featured images to illustrative ones, serve much more of a purpose than simply making an eye-catching design.
+Images enhance your content and communicate additional information in a way that is easier to consume.
 Google also takes quality images as a factor to evaluate your SEO.

-Understand this, WordPress offers a Media Library to easily store and manage all your file types, including images, documents, videos, and so on.
-It enables you to upload, describe, or even edit your files, and images in particular within seconds.
+To take advantage of this, WordPress offers a Media Library to easily store and manage all your file types, including image files, documents, videos, and so on.
+The library enables you to upload, describe, or even edit your files and images within seconds.

-If you ever had a question about image recognition, then you’re in luck.
-In this article, we’ll troubleshoot this error in 3 easy ways.
-But before that, let’s strive to spell out the effect of missing images on your WordPress site as well as the main causes.
+If you have ever had a question about image recognition, then you’re in luck.
+In this article, we’ll troubleshoot this error in 3 easy ways but, before that, let’s strive to spell out the effect of missing images on your WordPress site as well as the main causes.

 How Missing Images Affects Your WordPress Site

-You’ve added an image to your WordPress page and post.
-However, you don’t see it when previewing or publishing.
+You’ve added an image to your WordPress page and post, however, you don’t see the image preview when previewing or publishing.
 The page shows an empty block or an HTML image-not-loaded icon.

-Human beings are visual-thirsty creatures.
-Images help explain text with fewer words.
-Imagine that you land on a page and see a long block of text, you immediately leave it right away for sure.
-Similar to pages missing images.
-As a consequence, the time they spend on your site falls off considerably which damages your site SEO.
+Human beings are visually-thirsty creatures.
+Images help explain post content with fewer words.
+Imagine that you land on a page and see a long block of text, you will immediately leave the site right away, for sure.
+This is what users will see when pages are missing images.
+As a consequence, the time the visitors spend on your site falls off considerably which damages your site’s SEO.

-For e-commerce stores, product images present how your goods look and impress the shoppers at the first sight.
+For e-commerce stores, product images present how your goods look and impress the shoppers at first sight.
 What if your online shop doesn’t display the right photos?
-Or these pictures are missing for some reason?
+What if these pictures are missing for some reason?

-Simply think of a situation when customers buy a t-shirt from an online store without seeing it.
+Simply think of a situation when a customer is buying a t-shirt from an online store without seeing it.
 You’re scaring away prospects and customers and directly discouraging them from making purchases.

-There are several factors when it comes to images not showing problems.
-Have you ever uploaded a photo from your computer but forget to insert it into your WordPress content?
+There are several common reasons when it comes to featured images not showing.
+Have you ever uploaded a photo from your computer but forgotten to insert it into your WordPress content?
 Then, you preview the page and see the image nowhere.

-Another reason comes to wrong image sizes.
-This happens regularly on WooCommerce stores where you put too large or too small product photos.
-As a consequence, buyers just see blurry and error product images.
+Another reason comes from the wrong image sizes.
+This issue happens regularly in WooCommerce stores when you put too large or too small product photos.
+As a consequence, buyers just see blurry and unreadable product images.

-Most non-tech-savvy don’t find out that incompatibility or plugin and theme conflict can lead to this trouble of image not showing too.
-Many WordPress users have reported that their content or featured images disappear when enabling the Jetpack plugin.
-They have to deactivate it to get these photos back.
+Most non-tech-savvy users don’t know that incompatibility, plugins, or active theme conflicts can lead to images not showing.
+Many WordPress users have reported missing images with the Jetpack plugin when enabling it.
+These sites have to deactivate the plugin to get these photos back.

-You might not notice but all files, including images, PDFs, GIFs, videos, and audio won’t show up to unwanted people if you protect them using the Prevent Direct Access Gold plugin.
-Google crawlers or any other search bots won’t be able to find them either.
-Only authorized users such as admin, members, and customers have the right to view and access them.
-This is a rare case that missing WordPress images can benefit you in some ways.
+You might not notice but all files, including images, PDFs, GIFs, videos, and audio won’t show up to unwanted people if you protect them using the Prevent Direct Access plugin features.
+Google crawlers, or any other search bots, won’t be able to find the files either.
+Only authorized users such as admin, members, and customers have the right to view and access protected files.
+If you want your files to be protected, then this would be a rare case when missing WordPress images can benefit you in some ways.

-Once understand how the missing WordPress images affects your site and what causes this problem, it’s time to look for a solution to troubleshoot it.
-Since there are various places where your photos don’t display, like posts and the Media Library, you need to take a big-picture approach.
+Once you understand how the missing WordPress images affects your site and what causes the problem, it’s time to look for a solution to troubleshoot it.
+If there are various places where your photos don’t display, like posts and the Media Library, you need to take a big-picture approach.

-As indicated, when your file is secured by the PDA Gold plugin, standards visitors will see a not-loaded image on the content.
+As indicated, when your file is secured with the PDA plugin, standards visitors will see a not-loaded image on the content.

-To fix this, you’re required to unprotect the files or provide admins, authors, and paid members the right to view them.
-The following 5 steps will guide you on how to get started:
+To fix this, you need to unprotect the files or provide admins, authors, and paid members the right to view them.
+The following 3 steps will guide you on how to get started: